-Confined space entry procedures are critical; before any worker enters a permit-required confined space, a system of procedures and precautions must be followed.
-It is essential that supervisors, attendants and entrants all know the confined space specifics.
-Correct equipment must also on hand to help ensure worker safety.
+Confined space entry procedures are critical; before any worker enters a permit required confined space, a system of procedures and precautions must be followed.
+It is essential that supervisors, stand-by workers and entrants all know the confined space specifics.
+Correct equipment must also be on hand to help ensure worker safety.
 The following procedures must be followed: